bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/intl.md

 -   The `"u"` (Unicode) extension can be used to request additional customization of [`Intl/Collator`](intl/collator), [`Intl/NumberFormat`](intl/numberformat), or [`Intl/DateTimeFormat`](intl/datetimeformat) objects.
 Examples:
     -   "`de-DE-u-co-phonebk`": Use the phonebook variant of the German sort order, which interprets umlauted vowels as corresponding character pairs: ä → ae, ö → oe, ü → ue.
     -   "`th-TH-u-nu-thai`": Use Thai digits (๐, ๑, ๒, ๓, ๔, ๕, ๖, ๗, ๘, ๙) in number formatting.
-    -   "`ja-JP-u-ca-japanese`": Use the Japanese calendar in date and time formatting, so that 2013 is expressed as the year 25 of the Heisei period, or 平成25.
+    -   "`ja-JP-u-ca-japanese`": Use the Japanese calendar in date and time formatting, so that 2013 is expressed as the year 25 of the Heisei period, or 平成 25.
     -   "`en-GB-u-ca-islamic`": use British English with the Islamic (Hijri) calendar, where the Gregorian date 14 October, 2017 is the Hijri date 24 Muharram, 1439.
 -   The `"t"` (transformed) extension indicates transformed content: for example, text that was translated from another locale.
 No `Intl` functionality currently considers the `"t"` extension.
 However, this extension sometimes contains a nested locale (with no extensions): for example, the transformed extension in "`de-t-en`" contains the locale identifier for English.
 If a nested locale is present, it must be a valid locale identifier.
 For example, because "`en-emodeng-emodeng`" is invalid (because it contains a duplicate `emodeng` variant subtag), "`de-t-en-emodeng-emodeng`" is also invalid.